Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Method

 \subsection{Constructing consistent language supervision}

 Given a sequence of frames $[\mI_1, \dots \mI_T]$ with camera poses, we aim to construct a better ground-truth feature $\mL^{\tt Ours}_t$ for each of the frames to train LangSplat's parameters by minimizing the objective function in~\equref{eq:lang_train}.
-This improved ground-truth is obtained by ensuring that all pixels within the same region, as identified by SAM2, share the same CLIP embedding.
+This improved ground-truth is obtained by ensuring that all pixels within the same region, as identified by the chosen tracking model (SAM2~\cite{sam2}), share the same CLIP embedding.
 In other words, the supervision will be semantically consistent up to the quality of the extracted masklets from SAM2.

-{\bf Inconsistent semantics from LangSplat.} The main shortcoming of ground-truth feature $\mL^{\tt}_t$ created by LangSplat is its potential inconsistency across different views.
-In~\figref{fig:lang_incon}, we visualize the ground-truth feature constructed by LangSplat, where similar colors indicate more similar features.
-As shown, the bag of cookies (circled in yellow) exhibits significant color variation across the views, indicating that the supervision provided by LangSplat is inconsistent.
-This inconsistency arises because SAM segments each individual image independently, potentially selecting different regions to segment.
+{\bf Inconsistent semantics from LangSplat.} The main shortcoming of the ground-truth feature $\mL^{\tt}_t$ created by LangSplat is its potential inconsistency across different views.
+In~\figref{fig:lang_incon}, we visualize these features constructed by LangSplat, where similar colors indicate higher feature similarity.
+As shown, the bag of cookies (circled in yellow) exhibits significant mask variations across the views, indicating inconsistent supervision.
+This inconsistency arises because SAM segments each image independently, potentially selecting different regions.
 Hence, the ground-truth features derived from these segmentations are also inconsistent.

-To address this inconsistency of LangSplat, we construct the ground truth $\mL^{\tt Ours}_t$ by additionally leveraging the segmentation and tracking capabilities of SAM2.
+To address this inconsistency, we construct the ground truth $\mL^{\tt Ours}_t$ by additionally leveraging the tracking capabilities of SAM2.
 Importantly, we aim to design $\mL^{\tt Ours}_t \in \sR^{H\times W \times D}$ such that each pixel's feature remains consistent across frames when it belongs to the same region extracted by SAM2.

-{ \bf Extracting masklets for consistent semantics.} As reviewed in~\secref{sec:prelim}, SAM2 takes a sequence of images and bounding boxes as input to track masks of the same region.
-In contrast, SAM takes a single image and proposes regions for segmentation at different levels but does not perform tracking.
-To combine the best of both worlds, we use SAM to propose regions and SAM2 to track and segment them, resulting in a set of masklets $\tilde\sS_{1:T}$.